conholdate/conholdatenet-docs/net/aspose-total-for-net/how-to-read-barcode-from-word-document/_index.md

 1. Pass the image in the form of the stream to Aspose.BarCode for .NET.
 1. Read the barcode from the image.

-Following code show the above mentioned steps in details:
+Following code shows the above mentioned steps in details:

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-TechnicalArticles-RecognizeBarcodeFromWordDocument-RecognizeBarcodeFromWordDocument.cs" >}}